Evolutionary ecology: Evolutionary models

-Tangled nature model

 The tangled nature model provides different methods for demonstrating and predicting trends in evolutionary ecology.
 The model analyzes an individual prone to mutation within a population as well as other factors such as extinction rate.
 The model was developed by Simon Laird, Daniel Lawson, and Henrik Jeldtoft Jensen of the Imperial College London in 2002.
 The purpose of the model is to create a simple and logical ecological model based on observation.
 The model is designed such that ecological effects can be accounted for when determining form, and fitness of a population.

 Ecological genetics

 Ecological genetics tie into evolutionary ecology through the study of how traits evolve in natural populations.
 Ecologists are concerned with how the environment and timeframe leads to genes becoming dominant.
 Organisms must continually adapt in order to survive in natural habitats.
 Genes define which organisms survive and which will die out.
 When organisms develop different genetic variations, even though they stem from the same species, it is known as polymorphism.
 Organisms that pass on beneficial genes continue to evolve their species to have an advantage inside of their niche.